 Scope of Project: Specifying, placing, finishing and polishing floors for a 165,000-square-foot career and technical center.

-Biggest Challenge: Repairing the center’s concrete floors that were damaged with millions of divots and gouges caused by other trades during construction.
+Biggest Challenge: Repairing the center’s concrete floors that had millions of divots and gouges caused by other trades during construction.

 Products Used: RetroPlate chemicals used throughout for densifier and stain protection, Ameripolish gray and black dye used for color, Hi-Tech joint fill and colored grout fill materials.